nfront/use-scroll-position/README.md

 # @nfront/use-scroll-position (useScrollPosition)

 useScrollPosition is a React hook that returns the browser window's X and Y scroll position.

-Uses a modern and stable Observable implementation.
+This package uses a modern and stable Observable implementation.

 ## Install